Okabe-Rintarou-0/Cloud-OS-labs/lab1/README.md

 }
 ```

-Since checksum is not omnipotent(In some cases it will not be able to detect the error), so the function also checks whether the ack and data length field of the packet are validate.
+Since checksum is not omnipotent(In some cases it will not be able to detect the error), so the function also checks whether the ack, seq and data length field of the packet are validate.

 ### Sliding Window with Buffer